feralpacket/network_commands/bgp_best_path_algorithm.md

 The configurations options available to modify the best path algoritm have results that are situational and can change depending on the environment and failure scenarios.
 They are used to change non-deterministic results, especially during failure scenarios, so that deterministic decisions are returned.
 Some of the configurations options can have opposite results, depending on the network architecture.
-The configiration "bgp always-compare-med" can introduce route oscillations conditions into the network.
-But "bgp always-compare-med" can also be used to prevent route oscillations.
+The configiration `bgp always-compare-med` can introduce route oscillations conditions into the network.
+But `bgp always-compare-med` can also be used to prevent route oscillations.
 Your mileage may very.

 ```